R-MR-Adao/ADAS_SimWorld/README.md

 ### Simulation visualizations

-These allow setting the 3D perpective view over the simulation space.
+These allow setting the 3D perspective view over the simulation space.
-The video below illustrates how the four sliders surrounding the 3rd person simulation visualizaition panel can be used to control the zoom (top slider), tilt (right slider), pan (left slider) and rotation (bottom slider).
+The video below illustrates how the four sliders surrounding the 3rd person simulation visualization panel can be used to control the zoom (top slider), tilt (right slider), pan (left slider) and rotation (bottom slider).

 <p align="center">
 <img src="doc/videos/ADAS_SimWorld_GUI_views.gif" />